-Sarah Price, Head of the government's Counter Proliferation and Arms Control Centre
+Sarah Price, Head of the government's Counter Proliferation and Arms Control Centre, said:

 Tom Plant, Director of its Proliferation and Nuclear Policy at the Royal United Services Institute said:

 "These documents represent an important resource for scholars of the NPT, shedding light on the position of the UK, its allies and its rivals during the negotiation of this critical treaty.
 Their publication also serves a political purpose, and sends a political message.
 The UK has been lauded – rightly, in our judgement – for its efforts to work with others, from governments and non-governmental organisations alike, to improve its transparency and reporting to the Treaty’s Review Conference, and to energise the ‘P5 Process’ on nuclear disarmament.
 This publication should be seen in part in that light.
 But it also speaks to contemporary discourse on the equality or otherwise of the three pillars of the NPT – non-proliferation, disarmament and peaceful use of nuclear technology – a subject on which each of the co-depositories of the Treaty, who have collaborated on this release of documents, perhaps share more views than they might on other matters, valuing and prioritising as they do the first of these pillars.
 This historical record helps to bear that out as the original negotiated intent of the NPT, at least from the perspective of the UK, and will not doubt be cited in discussions and disagreements over whether more recent commitments on disarmament issues, made as part of the Treaty’s Review Process, should carry the same weight."